Supporting Your Child’s Sensory & Motor Development

-Our occupational therapy team collaborates with the child, family, and other related professionals to build upon a child’s strengths in sensory processing, fine and gross motor coordination, executive functioning, and independence within daily routines.
-Our team focuses on providing realistic strategies to promote enjoyment, regulation, and participation in meaningful activities.
-Our therapists have experience and knowledge in the following areas:
+Our occupational therapy team collaborates with the child, family, and other professionals to build upon a child’s strengths in sensory processing, motor coordination, executive functioning, and independence in daily routines.
+We focus on realistic strategies to promote enjoyment, regulation, and meaningful participation.

 Sensory Regulation & Support

-- Building a child and family’s awareness of individual body signals, energy levels, and sensory needs
+- Building awareness of body signals, energy levels, and sensory needs

-- Collaborating to create a personalized toolkit of strategies that help increase comfort with new and familiar sensory experiences
+- Creating personalized toolkits for comfort in new and familiar sensory experiences

 - Navigating sensitive moments and transitions with trusted adults

-- Understanding and responding to internal body signals (interoception) such as hunger, thirst, and needing to use the bathroom
+- Understanding and responding to internal signals (interoception) like hunger or bathroom needs

 Fine Motor, Visual Motor, Visual Perceptual, & Gross Motor Development

-- Developing fine motor, gross motor, and two-handed coordination skills through play
+- Developing fine, gross, and two-handed coordination through play

 - Strengthening hand skills for writing, cutting, and utensil use